benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 These demanding requirements pave the way for a whole new skilled craft---the Software 2.0 data developer.

-### Processes in Software 2.0
+#### Data Manager Process Focus

-While all the intellectual demands above are important, there is a much greater degree of mind-numbing grind in Software 2.0 development than Code 1.0 development.
-Combined with the high degree of responsibility and focus of understanding on the Data Manager, second guessing/anxiety and decision exhaustion are huge problems.
+While all the above intellectual demands have an important place, there is clearly a much greater degree of mind-numbing grind in Software 2.0 development than Code 1.0 development.
+Combined with the high degree of responsibility and focus of understanding on the Data Manager, second guessing and decision exhaustion are huge problems.

 To minimize this second guessing and allow for the possibility of smooth flow in the labeling, targeted processes can be established to commit to workflows that are understood to work, and see changes through to where success can be determined.

+These processes will be a huge help to workflow efficiency and project timelines if well designed, and can stall a project if poorly designed.
+Thus, these processes should be large on the minds of anyone leading or directing such a project.

-However, it is important that processes take a second-place role behind the human Data Manager.
-Junior Data Managers can work with a more senior one to help work through tricky issues and to get ideas of effective processes to solve those issues.
+However, it is important that processes take a second-place role behind the human Data Manager and others heavily involved in the project.
+The quality of the people matter more than the quality of the processes.
+Junior Data Managers can work with a more senior ones to help work through tricky issues and to get ideas of effective processes to solve those issues.
+However, we found that bringing in outside expertise more distantly connected to the project to try to establish processes consistently caused churn and poor results.
+Instead, regular review of the process with those heavily involved yields the most consistent results.

 ### The Software 2.0 Platform Developer